U.S. Stocks Up on Energy, Mining Companies

 ADVERTISEMENT

-Shares of mining companies also advanced on gains in base metals prices after Chinese President Xi Jinping pledged more than $100 billion in new financing as part of a mega-infrastructure project.
+Materials shares in the S&P 500 rose 0.8%.
+Base metals prices gained after Chinese President Xi Jinping on Sunday pledged more than $100 billion in new financing as part of a infrastructure project.

-Shares of Symantec, a maker of antivirus software, climbed 3.2% after a global cyberattack hit computers around the globe.
-Moves in traditional safe haven assets, including government bonds, gold and the yen, were muted.
+Shares of Symantec Corp., a maker of antivirus software, climbed 99 cents, or 3.2%, to $32 after a global cyberattack hit computers around the globe.

-In currencies, the euro rose 0.4% against the dollar to $1.0980.
-Speculative euro positions surged into positive territory for the first time since May 2014, according to the most recent CFTC data, as investors drew encouragement from French election results and improving economic data.

-The yield on the benchmark 10-year U.S. Treasury note rose to 2.338%, according to Tradeweb, from 2.331% Friday.
-Yields move inversely to prices.

-Investors continue to bet the economy will be strong enough for the Federal Reserve to raise interest rates in June.
-Fed-funds futures, which are used by investors to bet on central bank policy, currently suggest a 74% chance of a rate rise next month, down from 83% a week ago, according to the CME Group.
+Investors continue to bet the economy will be strong enough for the Federal Reserve to raise interest rates in June, even after a recent soft patch in economic data.
+Ongoing growth should lift stocks, several said.

-"More recent figures haven't been great, but certainly this year we've had fairly strong [economic] numbers out," said Paul Flood, multiasset manager at Newton Investment Management.

 (END) Dow Jones Newswires